psuzzi/midnight-miner/QUICKSTART.md

 make start-v01
 ```

-Mining will start automatically and generate 8 wallets with BIP39 recovery phrases.
+Mining will start automatically and generate 16 wallets with BIP39 recovery phrases.
+8 workers will mine simultaneously, selecting from the 16 available wallets.

 ## Daily Operations